John-Kingham/random-old-books/README.md

 #### Events Hero section

-- The Events Hero section uses the same styling as the other Hero sections, with an engaging background image and white text over a transparent green background.
+- The Events Hero section uses the same styling as the other Hero sections, with an engaging background image and white text over a semi-transparent green background.
 - This section supports the implementation of user story 2 (enticing images and descriptions of the business, its products and services).
 It's useful to users because it helps them begin to understand what type of events the business holds.

 ![An image of the Events Hero section](assets/docs/readme-events-hero.png)